lpanjwani/s3-explorer/README.md

     - **Building the Project**: This subsection explains how to build the frontend project using npm or yarn.

     - **Testing**: This section provides instructions for running the test suite for both the frontend project using npm or yarn.

+    Please refer to the README.md inside the `frontend-next` for detailed instructions.

 ## Assumptions